 Parameter Description TX Power The transmit power (in percentage terms) of the router.
-Drop multicast Select the checkbox to disable multicasting for the router's WLAN.
-Deselect the checkbox to enable multicasting from WAN connections for which the Enable IGMP Multicast checkbox is selected.
+The 802.11b and 802.11g protection function is used to minimize collisions between devices of your wireless network.
+Select a value from the drop-down list.
+BG Protection Auto : The protection function is enabled and disabled automatically depending on the state of the network (this value is recommended if your wireless local area network consists of both 802.11b and 802.11g devices).
+Always On : The protection function is always enabled (this setting can substantially lower the efficiency of your wireless network).
+Always Off: The protection function is always disabled.
 The channel bandwidth for 802.11n devices.
 20MHz : 802.11n devices operate at 20MHz channels.
 40MHz : 802.11n devices operate at 40MHz channels.
 Bandwidth 20/40MHz -: 802.11n devices operate at 20MHz and 40MHz channels (the channel is combined with the previous adjacent channel).
-20/40MHz +: 802.11n devices operate at 20MHz and 40MHz channels (the channel is combined with the next adjacent channel).
+20/40MHz + : 802.11n devices operate at 20MHz and 40MHz channels (the channel is combined with the next adjacent channel).
 Guard interval (in nanoseconds).
 This parameter defines the interval between symbols transmitted when the router is communicating to wireless devices.
 Short GI Enable : the router uses the 400 ns short guard interval.
 For the wireless network operating modes which support 802.11n standard only (see the value of the Wireless mode drop-down list on the Wi-Fi / Basic settings page).
 Disable : the router uses the 800 ns standard guard interval.
-Adaptivity Mode Select the checkbox to prevent your wireless network from interfering with radars and other mobile or stationary radio systems.
-Such a setting can slow down the router's WLAN.